Classical piano in Cuba: Pre-revolutionary period

 One of the most prestigious Cuban musicians, Ernesto Lecuona (1895–1963) began studying piano with his sister Ernestina and continued with Peyrellade, Saavedra, Nin and Hubert de Blanck.
 A child prodigy, Lecuona gave a concert at just five years of age at the Círculo Hispano.
 When graduating from the National Conservatory he was awarded the First Prize and the Gold Medal of his class by unanimous decision of the board.
-He is by far the Cuban composer of greatest international recognition and his contributions to the Cuban piano tradition are exceptional.
+He is by far the Cuban composer of greatest international recognition and had many contributions to the Cuban piano tradition.